 There are different laws that apply to different types of online betting.
 In the United States, state and/or federal laws apply differently to online lottery ticket sales than they do to placing a bet on your favorite NFL or MLB team.
 And while there is currently not one single piece of legislation found anywhere on the law books which hinders or otherwise takes away your individual, personal right to place a wager on a sporting event or contest as a citizen of the USA, there are stringent sports betting laws which can be applied to any US-based website that markets online sports betting to US residents.

 So to summarize, as long as you are betting with a sportsbook that is licensed offshore outside of the US borders, then betting on sports is 100% legal.
 And all of the sites we recommend are in fact licensed and regulated abroad, so you can feel confident that you are staying within the legal lines of sports wagering in America.
-There aren't any US based online sportsbooks anyways with the exception of the State regulated sites located in Nevada and New Jersey, both of which can only operate within state lines.
+There are a few US based online sportsbooks within the states of Nevada, New Jersey, West Virginia, Tennessee, Indiana, and Pennsylvania - these states have regulated sportsbooks sites which can only operate within their respective state lines.

 Laws That Impact Sports Betting In The United States